-This thread serves to show the current status and history of the V, a 2-in-1 tablet and laptop computer developed by Eve and its community.
+This post serves to show the current status and history of the V, a 2-in-1 tablet and laptop computer developed by Eve and its community.

 Present: The current state of events

 Most US backers have received their second-batch Vs. The majority of EU backers should receive their tracking information by e-mail soon.
 Remaining production will resume now that the holidays have passed.

 Devices ordered during the flash sales will enter production as soon as the second batch of devices has been manufactured.
 Shipping times are as listed at the time of the order, and updates on production and shipping will not be communicated through eve.community.
 Buyers will be notified through e-mail on information about their respective batches.